-As we prepare to hit the road, get dressed up again and celebrate with loved ones, here are a few tips to keep your jewellery and watches safe when travelling.
+According to a survey from PwC, more than half (52%) of those surveyed said they will travel this 2021 holiday season1.
+This is an important increase over past years where PwC’s data revealed that only around a third of the population travelled during the holidays.
+As we prepare to hit the road, get dressed up again and celebrate with loved ones, here are a few tips to keep your jewellery and watches safe when travelling:

-Before you leave, contact your insurance broker to confirm what coverage you have in place.
-With the different risks when travelling with jewellery, you’ll want to make sure your items are protected no matter where you go.
-Consider adding a valuable articles policy that provides worldwide, accidental damage coverage with no deductible, including loss for mysterious disappearance—which is when you lose an item but are not able to pinpoint exactly when or how it was lost.
+Before you leave, contact your insurance agent or broker to confirm what coverage you have in place.
+With the different risks when travelling with jewellery and watches, you’ll want to make sure your items are protected no matter where you go.
+Consider adding a valuable articles policy that provides worldwide, all-risk coverage with no deductible, including loss for mysterious disappearance—which is when you lose an item but are not able to pinpoint exactly when or how it was lost.

 It’s also important to have the right amount of coverage in place.
 With high demand and challenges with sourcing and disruptions in supply, prices in certain categories of the jewellery and watch market are increasing.
 You’ll want to reappraise your valuables every 3 to 5 years, and more frequently for those high value and very sought-after items, including luxury steel sport watches and jewels with rare, fancy-coloured diamonds and coloured gemstones.